Sieschkie/Coffee-Maschine/README.md

 - The program runs until the user chooses to exit.
 -----------------------------------------------------------------------------------

-The following knowledge and concepts were utilized in writing this program:
+The following knowledge and concepts in Kotlin were utilized in writing this program:

 Object-Oriented Programming (OOP): The program employs classes and objects to model the coffee machine and coffee types.